Clean Ammonia Synthesis - Clean Energy Carrier

 JGC, together with the AIST and the National Institute of Technology, Numazu College as well as our subsidiary, JGC Catalysts & Chemicals Ltd., has done research and experimentation with support and catalysts and developed catalyst production processes through which a catalyst that will allow the efficient production of ammonia even under low temperature/low pressure conditions can be used.

-Responding to the successful development of the new catalyst for producing ammonia, JGC has constructed a demonstration plant for its use at the the Fukushima Renewable Energy Institute, AIST in Koriyama-city, Fukushima-prefecture, which is capable of producing ammonia at the rate of 20 kg per day.
-The demonstration plant will be operated until the end of fiscal year 2018.
+Responding to the successful development of the new catalyst for producing ammonia, JGC constructed a demonstration plant for its use at the the Fukushima Renewable Energy Institute, AIST in Koriyama-city, Fukushima-prefecture, which is capable of producing ammonia at the rate of 20 kg per day.
+The demonstration plant was operated.

 With a view to developing methods for the efficient and stable use of ammonia as a hydrogen energy carrier, JGC plans to operate the demonstration plant with hydrogen produced through the electrolysis of water using renewable energy.

-JGC is aiming to supply CO2-free Ammonia expected to be introduced into power generation plants by the mid-2020's, as stated in the "Hydrogen General Strategy."
-And JGC is conducting feasibility studies to supply CO2-free Ammonia to Japan, in a scheme in which ammonia is produced from natural gas and CO2 produced in the reforming process is utilized for EOR (Enhanced Oil Recovery) overseas and transported to Japan by sea freight.
+JGC is aiming to supply clean Ammonia expected to be introduced into power generation plants in the mid-2020's, as stated in the "Hydrogen General Strategy."
+And JGC is also conducting feasibility studies to supply blue Ammonia to Japan, in a scheme in which ammonia is produced from natural gas and CO2 produced in the reforming process is utilized for EOR (Enhanced Oil Recovery) overseas and transported to Japan by sea freight.

-It is also expected that CO2-free Ammonia production from renewable energy will be commercially introduced in the 2030s.
-To realize this scenario, JGC will continue demonstrations to establish an efficient and stable ammonia synthesis method from renewable energy.
+It is also expected that green Ammonia production from renewable energy will be commercially introduced in the late 2020s.
+To realize this scenario, JGC will continue demonstrations to establish an efficient and stable ammonia synthesis method and technology from renewable energy.